Terms of Service

 - 4.any loss or liability (whether direct or indirect) under or in relation to any other contract.

-12.5 Subject to Clause 12.2 and excluding Clause 10.4, each party's total aggregate liability in contract, tort (including negligence and breach of statutory duty howsoever arising), misrepresentation (whether innocent or negligent), restitution or otherwise, arising in connection with the performance or contemplated performance of this Agreement or any collateral contract shall in all circumstances be limited to the total Fees paid by the Customer to the Supplier during the 12-month period immediately before the date on which the cause of action first arose or, if the cause of actions arose during the Initial Period, in respect of the Initial Period.
+12.4 Subject to Clause 12.2 and excluding Clause 10.4, each party's total aggregate liability in contract, tort (including negligence and breach of statutory duty howsoever arising), misrepresentation (whether innocent or negligent), restitution or otherwise, arising in connection with the performance or contemplated performance of this Agreement or any collateral contract shall in all circumstances be limited to the total Fees paid by the Customer to the Supplier during the 12-month period immediately before the date on which the cause of action first arose or, if the cause of actions arose during the Initial Period, in respect of the Initial Period.

 12.5 The Supplier shall not be liable for any delay in delivery of the Services that is caused by an event within the scope of Clause 14 or the Customer’s failure to provide the Supplier with adequate delivery instructions or any other instructions that are relevant to the supply of the Services or the Customer’s failure to comply with Clause 3.2.

 13.1 This Agreement shall commence on the Effective Date.
-Unless terminated earlier in accordance with this Clause 13 or Clause 10.7(d), this Agreement shall continue for the Initial Period.
+Unless terminated earlier in accordance with this Clause 13 or Clause 10.3, this Agreement shall continue for the Initial Period.